dmavridis/blockchain-Project4/REPORT.md

 ### Get star block by star block height with JSON response.
-The response, if it exists one, is a single element
+The response, is a single element.
+If requested block number is larger than the blockchain height, the last element is returned.
+Check has also been added to handle the genesis block.
 ```curl
 POST "http://localhost:8000/stars/block/height"
 ```